Ordinance of Student Rights

 Student Human Rights Ordinance (Korean: 학생인권조례) is an ordinance in operation in some cities and provinces in South Korea.
-It first began in Gyeonggi-do Province (2010) and expanded to Gwangju (2011), Seoul (2012), and the Jeollabuk-do Province (2013) (North Jeolla Province).
+It first began in Gyeonggi-do Province (2010) and expanded to Gwangju (2011), Seoul (2012), the North Jeolla Province (2013), the South Chungcheong Province (2020, later revoked in 2024), and Jeju Province (2021).
+In 2019, South Gyeongsang Province proposed a bill as well, but it was finally rejected after being met by strong opposition from Christian groups.
 The primary objective of the ordinance is to extend human rights protection for students and youth in South Korea.

+Overview

+The student human rights ordinances mainly include the following, although each province differs slightly in detail: